Gender Minister makes passionate appeal for the immediate passage of the Affirmative Action Bill

 The Minister for Gender, Children and Social Protection, Dakoa Newman, has made a heartfelt appeal for the swift passage of the Affirmative Action Bill.

-Speaking in Parliament on Wednesday, June 19, Madam Newman underscored the urgency of enacting the bill, which aims to ensure greater representation and participation of women in decision-making processes across various sectors.
+Speaking in Parliament on Wednesday, June 19, she underscored the urgency of enacting the bill, which aims to ensure greater representation and participation of women in decision-making processes across various sectors.

 She emphasised that the bill is crucial for advancing gender equality and empowering women in Ghana.